Offshore Software Testing: Why & When to Use It

 • Automation QA Lead — an engineer who oversees the work of the Automation QA team and participates in various testing tasks.
 A common scenario is when the Automation Lead joins the project before the rest of the team, so that, by the time other Automation QAs begin working on the project, there is already a solid foundation for their next steps.

-• Project Manager — a vital specialist that acts as the link between the client and the vendor.
-The PM can operate on the vendor’s side, but that only makes sense in case of a large project that involves services besides testing.
+• Project Manager — a vital specialist who acts as the link between the client and the vendor.
+The PM can operate on the vendor’s side, but that only makes sense in the case of a large project that involves services besides testing.
 For most testing projects, a Project Manager working on the client’s side is the most fitting setup.

 • DevOps Engineer — a specialist responsible for creating the infrastructure for a project and making sure the development and testing departments have everything needed to work efficiently and without interruptions.
-The Devops Engineer can work on the client’s side, but it can be a big advantage in favor of the vendor when they have their own DevOps department ready to take over all related tasks.
+The DevOps Engineer can work on the client’s side, but it can be a big advantage in favor of the vendor when they have their own DevOps department ready to take over all related tasks.

 • Business Analyst — a person who uses various ways to source business data and insights to then suggest ways for an organization to move forward in terms of business success.
 The work of a Business Analyst is directly linked to high-quality software produced by an organization, which is why a BA being involved in a testing project, at least in a part-time role, is a strong advantage.

 In addition to that, the presence of the development team is integral for a successful start of a QA project and for achieving the desired results.
 Otherwise, the client risks hiring an offshore testing team only for them to run the initial tests and then have nothing much else to do because there is no one to fix the bugs.
-Many companies thrive by working with two offshore teams — one for development, and the other one for testing — or having the development team operate in-house.
-In any case, it’s up to the client to ensure smooth cooperation between all departments to avoid bottlenecks within the project.

 Whether you need a team for a small, limited-time task, or you are planning long-term collaboration with the same vendor, the choice of an offshore partner is one of the most fundamental ones you’ll have to make.
 A team selected for the wrong reasons, or with barely any selection process at all, may not deliver the results you expect, and the likelihood of facing common issues and obstacles increases.
 Here is how to choose a partner for a fruitful and mutually satisfying QA cooperation.

-1. Get clear on the requirements
+1. Get Clear on the Requirements

 The first and one of the most crucial steps to a fruitful offshore collaboration is to achieve full clarity and internal agreement on the project requirements.
 Specifically, you need to know which services you need from the vendor, on what scale, and for how long.
 You may also have extra requirements when it comes to the domain expertise or unique skills of the team.
 Finally, you should know how many team members you need, at least an approximate number — a small vendor may simply not have enough available resources for a large project, and hiring multiple new specialists in limited time isn’t always an option.
 A vendor with 150 or more specialists on board will usually be able to quickly assemble a QA team of any size.

-1. Research the skills and services
+1. Research the Skills and Services

 This one’s simple: decide which tasks exactly you need the offshore team to handle and whether they have the capacity to do so.
-It’s important to know from the start whether you are looking for just one team to handle the entire massive of tasks, or you have the financial and management ability to work with multiple teams.
+It’s important to know from the start whether you are looking for just one team to handle the entire mass of tasks, or you have the financial and management ability to work with multiple teams.
 When going for the first option, it’s vital to reach an agreement on what your team can and cannot do for you.
 It’s definitely more financially feasible to work with just one team, but sometimes, when you need rare services and technical expertise, you need to use extra help from another vendor.
 Also, make sure that the vendor’s claims to possess certain skills and experience are backed up by relevant portfolio entries.

-3. Review the project portfolio
+3. Review the Project Portfolio

 Any reputable offshore QA company that has been in the market for some time must have a portfolio of projects — after all, it’s often the only way to evaluate the vendor’s experience and grasp of relevant technologies and testing techniques.
 The cases in the portfolio will typically contain information on which services were delivered, over which period of time, as well as the size and composition of the team.
 Ideally, the case study also has to contain information on the client’s industry and type of product, so that you could find previous works most relevant to your own situation.
 A detailed project portfolio will give you information not only on what the company can do, but also on how exactly it does it.

-4. Discuss the cooperation options
+4. Discuss the Cooperation Options

 Offshore testing companies usually offer a selection of cooperation models that fit the needs of most clients.
 Most vendors provide the following minimum of models: